john-science/python_for_scientists/classes/07_object_oriented_programming_2/lecture_07.md

         def get_area(self):
             pass

 Here we have imported the Python standard library `abc` to create an abstract class.
-We use the `__metaclass__ = ABCMeta` statement to define it as an abstract class.
+We subclass `ABC` to define it as an abstract class.
 And every abstract method we mark with the `@abstractmethod` decorator.
 This marks the method as not being implemented.

 We cannot directly implement an abstract class: